Tongariro National Park: Chateau Tongariro

 The Chateau Tongariro, also known as the Grand Chateau, was an opulent hotel built at Whakapapa Village by a subsidiary of the Mount Cook Tourist Company and opened in 1929 to serve the increasing number of visitors to Tongariro National Park.
 The New Zealand Government managed the hotel from 1932 until the 1980s.
 The hotel closed in 2023 due to being an earthquake risk.
 The building was listed as a Historic Place Category 1 by Heritage New Zealand in 1996, in recognition of its architecture, historical significance to the area and to international tourism to New Zealand, and its "iconographic status".

 In popular culture

-A 1984 feature film, Wild horses, was filmed in the park.
-The plot centres around conflict between Kaimanawa horse wranglers, deer cullers and park rangers.
+A 1983 feature film, Wild horses, was filmed in the park.
+The plot centres around a conflict between Kaimanawa horse wranglers, deer cullers and park rangers.

-Peter Jackson shot scenes on Ruapehu for The Lord of the Rings film trilogy including Mt Doom, Ithilien and Mordor.
+Peter Jackson shot scenes on Mount Ruapehu for The Lord of the Rings film trilogy including locations representing Mt Doom, Ithilien and Mordor.
 Locations at the Mangawhero River, Whakapapa ski field and Tukino ski field can be visited.

 Mount Ngauruhoe was also featured in Hunt for the Wilderpeople.

 Tongariro National Park landscapes were used as backgrounds for Queen Bavmorda's castle in the 1988 film Willow.